|

 and spread out a bit.
 If there are picnic tables available, we can use them.

-like to host a paddle, I'd be happy to help you.
-Just let me know where you'd
+If you would like to host a paddle, I'd be happy to help you.
+Just let me know where you'd like to

 .paddle, the date and time and I'll send out the invitation.